*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 When record players became something every family could afford there were a lot of gimmicks used to try and entice people to buy a certain brand player.
 Records were made out of many things, and not all of them were vinyl.
 Some were chocolate and at least one was a postage stamp.

-The reason for wanting to know how much one hundred records weigh is also a part of figuring out how to move them properly.
+Another reason for wanting to know how much records weigh is also a part of figuring out how to move them properly.
 Whether it’s from one side of the room to another or it’s from your current address to a new one, how many can a single person lift is greatly affected by the total weight.

 This question may not occur to those who are just now discovering the wonders of vinyl recordings.
-However, when the number of them exceeds two or three hundred it will be a question that you are likely to have.
-Thirty nine pounds is pretty heavy especially if you have them in a box that doesn’t have handles and is odd shaped.
+However, when the number of them exceeds two or three hundred records that you need to move it will be a question that you are likely to have.

 Animal food bags such as for dog food will normally only weigh 30-40 pounds so 100 vinyl records will be around that weight.
 With the extra bulkiness that those records offer it could be quite difficult to handle more than 100 records at a time.